In God’s Own Time

 of life in this domain.

-of trying our Creator’s art,
+in plying our Creator’s art,

-sometimes She fails, but knowing
+sometimes she fails, but true to

-God’s design, She tries again.
+God’s design, she tries again.

-to parents eager for the birth.
+to parents eager for the birth

-Accepting what was meant to be,
+Full knowing what was meant to be,

-God’s spirit child waits patiently
+one spirit child waits patiently

 to join the man and woman

-who will be his earthly parents.
+who will be his earthly parents . . .

-Until the time when all is right,
+Until that day when all is right,

 when body and spirit at last unite

-as the Lord entrusts into their care
+as God commends into their care

 the baby they were called to bear.